 The Arboretum is home to over 12.5 km of trails.
 These include pathways through natural forests, fields, plant collections and gardens.
-Running is allowed on all of our non-forested trails (click here for more information on our running trails).
-For a full map of all our trails click here.
+Running is allowed on all of our non-forested trails (more information on our running trails).
+Visit this page for a full map of all our trails.

 Please leave our trails how you found them.
 We don't allow any collecting of seeds, insects or other natural items without permission.
 We encourage dog walkers to utilize The Arboretum but dogs must always be on a leash and owners must stoop and scoop the poop!

 This 1.1-km "backbone" trail of The Arboretum starts at the Information Kiosk and ends at the J.C.
 Taylor Nature Centre.
 It provides access to most of The Arboretum's other trail systems.
 Sponsored by the Richard Ivey Foundation in 1989, the Ivey Trail provides a scenic open walking path that allows you to easily move through the grounds without following Arboretum Road.

 The trail is identified by a white "IVEY" on the trail posts.
 The other trail post symbols that you will encounter are illustrated in the brochure below with their corresponding trail or collection.

 Find a PDF of our Ivey Trail Brochure at the bottom of the page.